zigster64/datastar.http.zig/README.md

 ## Pub/Sub - 4) Writing the Callback function

-In your callback function where you want to publish a result to an existing open SSE connection, you will first need to get an SSE object from that stream first.
+In your callback function where you want to publish a result to an existing open SSE connection, you will first need to get an SSE object from that open stream.

 You can then use this SSE object to patchElements / patchSignals / executeScripts, etc